bnaucler/danteweather/README.md

 What would Dante have said about the weather today?
 The service retrieves IP geolocation data, a weather report and matches with quotes from Divina Comedia.
 Because why not?

+## Usage
+Use dantewrite.go to (manually) build a database, then danteserv.go to run the web service.
+That's all.

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se)
 Hazel Oosterhof (hazel@studiofenix.nl)